zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 }
 ```

 ***BUZZER:*** The next project sought to find out how the buzzer worked.
 The setup of the two projects, as well as the coding, was very similar.
 The main differences could be found in the lack of a resistor (and obviously the component's function).
+The buzzer also has different polarities as the LED light, so you must make sure to check for the same things.
 - SCHEMATICS:

    <img src="wiring_active_buzzer.webp" width="326.4" height="465.6" />